fjames86/frpc/README.md

 Kerberos support provided by [cerberus](https://github.com/fjames86/cerberus).

 ```
-;; client gets a TGT and crednetials, stores the credentials in *CREDENTIALS* (see cerberus documentation for details)
+;; Client gets a TGT and credentials by communication with the KDC
+;; Stores the credentials in *CREDENTIALS* (see cerberus documentation for details)

 ;; client generates a context
 CL-USER> (defvar *context* (cerberus:pack-initial-context-token (cerberus:make-ap-request *credentials*)))
-;; allocate a client.
-NOTE: you MUST supply the program and version for GSS because authentication requires
-;; communication with the RPC server.
+;; allocate a client
 CL-USER> (defvar *client* (make-instance 'frpc:gss-client :context *context* :program 10000000 :version 2))
 ;; should now have a handle and be ready for calls
 CL-USER> (pmap:call-null :client *client*)